Skip to main content

 BC Ministry of Social Development & Poverty Reduction

 A monthly provincial top-up payment for low-income seniors who receive the federal OAS/GIS.
-Up to $49.30/month (2024 rates).
+Up to $99.30/month for singles, $110.25/month for couples (2026 rates).
+Amount depends on income — decreases as income rises.

 Who qualifies: BC residents aged 65+ who receive the federal GIS or Allowance.